 Is the Canon RP a good camera?
 The RP has a Camera Elo of 2748.
 This rating puts the RP among the top 40 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (full frame cameras), the RP also ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |ISO 100 - 40 000 (50 - 102 400)|

 |Electronic viewfinder (2360k dots)|

 |3.0 LCD, 1040k dots|

 |133 x 85 x 70 mm, 485 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The physical dimensions of the Canon RP relative to a credit card are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

-The table below summarizes the key physical specs of the Canon RP alongside a set of comparators.
-If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The table below summarizes the key physical specs of the Canon RP alongside a set of similar cameras.
+If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Notes: Measurements and pricing do not include easily detachable parts, such as add-on or interchangeable lenses or optional viewfinders.|